 Documents required for the interview with the officiant for your marriage

 You and your intended spouse must both show that you meet the conditions for marrying.
-This means that you must show that:

 Proof of civil status